Preparing For Your New Puppy

 What To Expect During Your First Days & Nights When You Get Your Puppy Home:

 Your puppies first day and night at his new home are crucial in his development.
 It's important that this experience be as positive as possible.
 Having only the family around, as little distractions as possible, and lot's of cuddling is essential.
-Here we've laid out step by step instructions on how to introduce your new puppy or dog into your home.
+Here I've laid out step by step instructions on how to introduce your new puppy or dog into your home.

 Once you arrive home with your puppy, you'll need to first allow for a calm, non-playful, potty time.
 Guide your puppy to the area you designate for relief and patiently wait on him/her to explore and hopefully relieve itself.
 Walking slowly around the area and ignoring your puppy sometimes helps.
 Be sure that you're alone with your puppy during this time and that there are little to no other distractions to occupy him/her.